 I felt like I had gained so much skill.

 It was the starting point of me progressing further in my career.
-I am centre stone of the organisation.
+I am a centre stone of the organisation.
 Everybody will come to me with issues about residents, or about their care.
 Then the girls will come to me about issues within the group itself and with things for me to fix, and things for me to look at.

 So I’m everyone’s advocate!